crazysoftwarecoder/downloadcleanupagent/README.md

 - 🤖 Uses GPT-4o-mini to intelligently analyze files and suggest deletions
 - 📊 Provides detailed suggestions with confidence levels and reasoning
 - 💾 Saves suggestions to a JSON file for review
+- 📌 Remembers files marked as "keep" - files you want to keep won't be suggested again in future runs
+- 👀 Option to view/open files before deleting to verify they're safe to remove
 - ⚠️ Conservative approach - only suggests files that are likely safe to delete

 ## Setup